dab10/CRUD-API/README.md

     ```
     git clone https://github.com/dab10/CRUD-API.git
     ```
-2. Switch branch to CRUD-API-DEV.
+2. Switch branch to CRUD-API-DEVELOPMENT.
 3. Run the command line and go to the created folder.
 4. Install dependencies by entering the command
     ```